 What Is a Symptom-Free UTI?

-A symptom free urinary tract infection is when there are bacteria present in the patient’s urine, but they have no symptoms of an infection.
-Typical symptoms of a UTI are burning sensation while urinating, increased urge and frequency of urinating.
+A symptom-free urinary tract infection is when there are bacteria present in the patient’s urine, but they have no symptoms of an infection.
+Typical symptoms of a UTI are a burning sensation while urinating, increased urge, and frequency of urinating.